Density-driven higher-order topological phase transitions in amorphous solids: Numerical simulation

-To further study the effect of density on higher-order topological phase transition, we plot the real-space quadrupole moment as a function of density $\rho$ and the Dirac mass $M$ in Fig.~\ref{fig3}(a).
+To further study the effect of density on higher-order topological phase transitions, we plot the real-space quadrupole moment as a function of density $\rho$ and the Dirac mass $M$ in Fig.~\ref{fig3}(a).
 The color map represents the magnitude of the real-space quadrupole moment $q_{xy}$.
 It is found that the system is in a topological trivial phase characterized by $q_{xy}=0$ when the density is small ($\rho\approx0.1$) with arbitrary Dirac mass $M$.
-With the increase in the density, the trivial phase converts to a higher-order topological phase with $q_{xy}$ changing from $0$ to $0.5$.
+With an increase in density, the trivial phase converts to a higher-order topological phase with $q_{xy}$ changing from $0$ to $0.5$.
 However, the critical density points where the phase transitions occur are dependent on Dirac mass $M$.
 Figure~\ref{fig3}(b) shows the energy spectrum versus density $\rho$ at $M=0$ with OBC (marked by the blue circles) and PBC (marked by the red dots), respectively.
+It is noted that the energy gap calculated in the PBC corresponds to the bulk energy gap.
 It is found that the system is a normal insulator with a large bulk energy gap when the density is small.
-With the increase in the density, the bulk energy gap is closed at $\rho \approx 0.28$.
+With an increase in density, the bulk energy gap is closed at $\rho \approx 0.28$.
 However, when the density continues to increase to $\rho \approx 0.4$, the bulk energy gap is reopened.
-Simultaneously, a series of zero energy modes appear in the energy gap.
-It is demonstrated that the system undergoes a topological phase transition from a normal insulator to a higher order topological insulator.
+Simultaneously, a series of zero-energy modes appear in the energy gap.
+It is demonstrated that the system undergoes a topological phase transition from a normal insulator to a higher-order topological insulator.
 In Fig.~\ref{fig3}(c), we plot the quadrupole moment and the energy gap versus density $\rho$ with $M=0$.
 It is found that the system hosts a trivial phase with $q_{xy}=0$ when the density is small ($0.1<\rho<0.28$).
-With the increase in density, $q_{xy}$ increases and finally be quantized to $0.5$ ($\rho\approx 0.7$), indicating that the system hosts a higher-order topological phase.
+With an increase in density, $q_{xy}$ increases and is finally quantized to $0.5$ ($\rho\approx 0.7$), indicating that the system hosts a higher-order topological phase.